Kix (cereal)

 Kix (stylized as KiX) is an American brand of breakfast cereal introduced in 1937 by the General Mills company of Golden Valley, Minnesota.
 The product is an extruded, expanded puffed-grain cereal made with cornmeal.

 Products

 General Mills introduced Berry Berry Kix in 1992 and Honey Kix in 2009.
 In Original Kix, total sugars are about 10% by weight, which is about 3 grams of sugar per serving.
 Honey Kix has 6 grams, Berry Berry Kix has 7 grams.

 Production

 The grain is processed and expanded: water is added and the corn is pulverized.
 Kix are cooked in the extruder, when the dough is formed into the desired shape by extrusion through a die.
 It was the first cereal to be manufactured using this process.

-Experimentation with the Kix puffing process led to popular brands like Cheerios (1941).
+Experimentation with the Kix puffing process led to popular brands like Cheerios, Trix, Cocoa Puffs, and Reese's Puffs also utilizing this process.

 Promotions

 In 1947, Kix offered a Lone Ranger atomic bomb ring in exchange for a box top and 15 cents.
 The ring contained a spinthariscope, so that when the red base (which served as a "secret message compartment") was taken off, and after a period of time for dark adaptation, you could look through a small plastic lens at scintillations caused by polonium alpha particles striking a zinc sulfide screen.